code-312/rescue-chicago/README.md

 CREATE DATABASE app_name WITH OWNER username;
 ```

-Add your updated username, password and database name to your .env file.
+Add a DATABASE_URL with your updated username, password and database name to your .env file.
 The DATABASE_URL line in your .env file should look like this with your details instead.
-> DATABASE_URL=postgresql://username:password@localhost/app_name
+> DATABASE_URL=postgresql://username_goes_here:password_goes_here@localhost/app_name_here

 Once that's done you can follow the Data Getter & Setter guide up above.
 In the Data Putter, you will need to set the uri variable to DATABASE_URL instead of HEROKU_URL.
-I recommend using [Postbird](https://github.com/Paxa/postbird) or a similar app to view the data.
+I recommend using [TablePlus](https://tableplus.com/) or [Postbird](https://github.com/Paxa/postbird) to view the data.

-<sub>* **Note** - While you can see the data locally with postbird, it doesn't work through Streamlit yet.</sub>

 ## What's next
-Expand dataset to other major metro areas in the US to look at differences.
+✅ Expand dataset to other major metro areas in the US.
-Add other fields from Petfinder to the dashboard including organizations and listing content.
+✅ Add other fields from Petfinder.
+Adoptability Rating -  Train regression model to predict LOS.
 Expand to other pets.

 ## Conclusion and Contributions
 <h5>Project made during Women Who Code Hackathon for Social Good 2022.</h5>